-Pilot boarding
+Pilot Boarding

 The pilot boat 'Waikare' pictured right, is a multipurpose work boat.
 The pilot will board off the bow.
 Boarding height is 2 metres.
-If the access door is at this height, or lower, then a ladder may not be required.
+If the access door is at this height or lower, then a ladder may not be required.
 Man ropes are not usually required for boarding.

-To prevent damage to the ladder, the ladder should be rigged to the correct height, then hauled clear until the pilot vessel is alongside.
+To prevent damage to the ladder, the ladder should be rigged then hauled clear until the pilot vessel is alongside.